thinkloop/memoizerific/README.md

 Uses JavaScript's new [Map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object for instant lookups, or a [performant polyfill](https://github.com/thinkloop/map-or-similar) if Map is not available - does not do expensive serialization or string manipulation.

 Fully supports multiple complex arguments.
-Implements least recently used (LRU) caching to maintain only the most recent results.
+Uses least-recently-used (LRU) caching to maintain only the most recent results.

 Made for the browser and nodejs.

-Memoization is the process of caching function results so that they can be returned cheaply without re-execution, when the function is called again with the same arguments.
+Memoization is the process of caching function results so that they may be returned cheaply without re-execution, when the function is called again using the same arguments.
 This is especially useful with the rise of [redux-philosophy](https://github.com/rackt/redux), and the push to calculate derived data on the fly to maintain minimal state.